It is an eye disorder that results from vitamin A deficiency.

-In infants and young children, manifestations of acute vitamin A toxicity due to large doses may include increased intracranial pressure, drowsiness, nausea, vomiting, and other abnormalities.
+In infants and young children, acute vitamin A toxicity manifestations due to large doses may include increased intracranial pressure, drowsiness, nausea, vomiting, and other abnormalities.

 Chronic hypervitaminosis A, which can be the result of excessive doses over several weeks or months, can be characterized by: